themayursinha/blog/_posts/2026-05-04-epistemic-security-the-missing-control-plane-for-ai-agents.md

 - if evidence is stale, mark the answer provisional
 - if the agent cannot explain the reasoning path, block durable memory writes

-This is not about pretending confidence scores are perfect.
-They are not.
-It is about refusing to let uncertainty disappear.
+Confidence scores will never be perfect.
+The goal is simpler: do not let uncertainty disappear from the workflow.

 ### 4) Memory hygiene and expiration